How To Stop Thinking

 “What you are looking for is what’s looking”.

 Another obstacle is the sheer momentum of the thinking, its speed and weight.
 Like a car traveling very fast, it cannot slow down immediately but needs some time to come to rest.

 The Irrational: There is also the fact that unconscious patterns of thinking may be operating.
 These patterns have been laid down over a long period of time, and are let go and de-programmed in large chunks quickly or in smaller chunks over a greater period of time.
 It’s been called the “thousand deaths” and these ego patterns are dissolved in the light of awareness as they arise and die.
-The still mind is a powerful solvent.
-Many techniques have arisen over the centuries (such as yoga in the Kashmir Shaivism tradition) to help dissolve these patterns of energy—leftovers of ignorance, such as patterns of fear and aggression—by addressing the experience of the body for example.
+A still mind allows Consciousness to shine, and that is a powerful solvent.
+Many techniques have arisen over the centuries (such as yoga in the Kashmir Shaivism tradition) to help dissolve these patterns of energy — leftovers of ignorance, such as patterns of fear and aggression — by addressing the experience of the body for example.
 But in the end, it is always conscious awareness with its innate, natural intelligence that does the work, not the personal self or will.
 At some point in any case, no such work is needed: the unveiling of the true Self is effortless grace.